Free Pick Up - National Newspapers

-Copies distributed on a regular and consistent basis to known distribution points for pick up or receipt by consumers.
+Copies distributed to known distribution points for pick up or receipt by consumers.

 Principles